HelioClim-1 (HC1) overview

 The database contained the daily GHI values.
 Decomposition models and post-processing layers provide additional data.
 In particular, to derive the monthly HelioClim-1 values over a normal plane (HC1monthDNI) from the original daily HelioClim-1 values (HC1day) values, the algorithm of Collares-Peirera and Rabl (1979) is used to obtain intra-day radiation values over the horizontal plane.
-Then another model (see the Decomposition models page for more information) is applied to obtain the components of the radiation over the normal surface, before aggregation to obtain the monthly values.
+Then another model is applied to obtain the components of the radiation over the normal surface, before aggregation to obtain the monthly values.

 The results of the quality assessment of HC1 versus several in-situ measurements have been published in several peer-reviewed articles.